 Iontophoresis is a method of therapy that is used to help individuals that have problems with excessive sweating.
-This condition is known as hyperhidrosis

 Because there is no cure for hyperhidrosis, iontophoresis therapy was developed to help successfully treat the condition.
 Iontophoresis therapy does not require the use of drugs or surgery to treat hyperhidrosis and people suffering from excessive sweating can easily purchase an iontophoresis device for treatment.

 In the initial stages of treatment, one is required to treat the affected parts of the body once a day for about minutes.
 In most cases, it takes about 5 to 20 consecutive days of treatment in order to reduce moisture content of the skin to normal levels.
-Once the initial stage of treatment is finished, the frequency of treatment sessions can be reduced,
+Once the initial stage of treatment is finished, the frequency of treatment sessions can be reduced.

-use direct current (DC) whereas others use pulsed current (PC).
+Some iontophoresis units use direct current (DC) whereas others use pulsed current (PC).
 Most professionals recommend the use of a device with PC because it allows the patient to stand higher levels of current with less discomfort.
 A simple rule of thumb with iontophoresis is that, when the current is higher, the maintenance treatment sessions are fewer.
 It has been proven that the PC devices produce a lower current sensitivity compared to DC devices.
 As a result of lower sensitivity, skin is less likely to become irritated and greater sweat reduction can be achieved.
 This makes PC devices a suitable choice for people with sensitive skin or children.
 Because PC units produces less irritation, it is especially useful when treating the underarms and can be used on higher voltage or mA settings without fear of increased discomfort.

 How Iontophoresis Works